 When a member terminates employment with the City and it not eligible to retire, they have three options regarding their pension; to maintain their vested status with five or more years of pension service, take a refund of their contributions or roll their contributions into another qualified retirement plan.

-When you terminate, you may request a refund of your contributions to the Fund; however, your refund can not be processed until your termination is completed in Lawson.
+When you terminate, you may request a refund of your contributions to the Fund; however, your refund can not be processed until your termination is completed in WorkDay.
 If you take a refund, you will not be entitled to a retirement benefit nor will you be refunded the contributions made by the City on your behalf.

 Any refund of contributions is made without interest and less any benefit payments.
 If you made contributions before December 16, 1997, you will receive one check for your after-tax contributions made prior to December 16, 1997 and another for your pre-tax contributions made after December 16, 1997.
 You will pay current federal taxes only on a refund of pre-tax contributions.

-If you are under age 60, but have at least five years of pension service credit when you terminate, you have earned a deferred pension benefit from the Fund and, at age 60, are entitled to retirement benefits as long as you leave your contributions in the Fund.
+Tier A members under age 60 and Tier B members under age 65 who are vested with at least five years of pension service credit when you terminate, you have earned a deferred pension benefit and at age 60 for Tier A members or 65 for Tier B. Members are entitled to retirement benefits as long as you leave your contributions in the Fund.

 If you have at least 10 years of pension service credit when you terminate, you will be eligible for disability retirement benefits should you become totally and permanently disabled after leaving the City.

 Please note that if you have more than 5 years of service or you are age 60 (Tier A) or age 65 (Tier B) or older, you must also complete the refund release form only available directly from the ERF office.